JamKyu/TwitterCloneReact/README.md

 - Authentication via NextAuth and sign in via Twitter
 - While logged in, user can post mock tweets, leave replies, and like tweets
 - Responsive UI with Tailwind CSS
-- User generated posts are stored and managed through Sanity CMS.
+- User generated posts are stored and managed through Sanity CMS

 ## Roadmap